 Have you ever had such an emotionally draining day that your first thought when you get home is to work your way through copious amounts of your favourite sweet food?
 We’ve all been there.

 Picture a rom-com or any film with that typical break-up scene.
 What do you see?
 The main character wrapped in a blanket, sobbing into a tub of ice cream?
 Why is it that we associate our emotions with food, and how can we make sure that we aren’t overindulging for the sake of it?

 Our relationship with food starts from a young age - much like our habits .
 We may associate different foods with happiness, such as the association of ice cream and cake with a childhood birthday party.
 In some cases, parents may use food as a reward, however, more recent studies have shown that using food as a reward can be associated with future negative relationships with food.

 These past experiences, on top of the cortisol that we release when stressed (a hormone that makes us crave sugary foods ), mean that over the years, we start to reward our bodies with foods that we believe make us feel better emotionally.

 So how do we reverse years of emotional eating?

 5 ways to stop emotional eating

-Eating patterns are the general times you eat.
-Do you eat three big meals a day or do you eat little and often?
-Taking note of your eating patterns can help you to see if there are times of the day when you may be eating unnecessarily.
+Do you generally eat three big meals a day or do you eat little and often?
+Taking note of when you eat (and what you're eating) can help you to see if there are times of the day when you may be eating unnecessarily.
 You may find you tend to snack in the evening out of boredom or to help tackle a stressful day – similar to having a glass of wine in the evening.

-What’s the difference between emotional hunger and true hunger?
-Some of the main differences include how quickly you feel hungry and how you feel after you’ve eaten .
+The main differences between emotional and physical hunger are how quickly you feel hungry and how you feel after you’ve eaten .

 2. Practise mindful eating